Ali Pahlavan: With the Arian band (1998–2015)

 Being on top of the charts in Iran, Arian decided to go beyond the borders and hold concerts worldwide.
-They traveled to Canada, Europe, USA and some Asian countries and performed a lot of successful concerts world wide.
-At one point the band sold more than 54,000 tickets for one of their concerts in less than six hours.
+They traveled to Canada, Europe, USA and some Asian countries.
+They performed a lot of successful concerts world wide.
+At one point, the band sold more than 54,000 tickets for one of their concerts in less than six hours.
 Touring Europe, they met Chris De Burgh and produced a Persian-English version of his song "The Words I Love You".

-Ali also published a book containing the chords and vocals notes of the Arian Band's songs.
+Ali also published a book containing the chords and vocal notes of the Arian Band's songs.
 The book is called: The Arian Band Easy Guitar Songs.

 Solo career (2014–present)

 Ali moved to Australia and started his career as a solo artist.
 He has released the following songs: